RsAI-lab/HyperDehazing/README.md

 This project is based on FFANet ([code](https://github.com/zhilin007/FFA-Net)).
 Thanks for their wonderful works.

 ## Citation
-If you find Vim is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
+If you find data and code are useful, please consider giving us a star 🌟 and citing it.

 ```bibtex
  @article{HyperDehazing,